Always From Scratch

 Notes

 2. Season throughout the process with salt and pepper to avoid a bland soup.
 Crushed tomatoes NEED seasoning.
+Season in layers and always taste the soup at each step to see if you need more salt.

 Comments